Kimitsuna-Goblin/GGD/README.md

 + 1. mean of 2 normal distributions (a kind of Gaussian mixture distribution)
 + 2. mixture of 2 normal distributions with gradually changing ratio along the horizontal (x-axis) direction (Horizontal Gradational Distribution)
 + 3. mixture of 2 or 3 normal distributions with gradually changing ratio along the vertical (y-axis) direction (Vertical Gradational Distribution)
-+ 4. mixture of 4 normal distributions with gradually changing ratio along both the vertical (y-axis) and horizontal (x-axis) directions (Vertical-Horizontal Gradational Distribution)
++ 4. mixture of 4 normal distributions with gradually changing ratio along both the vertical (y-axis) and horizontal (x-axis) directions (Horizontal-Vertical Gradational Distribution)

 The 0 and 1 of above are not kinds of GGD model, however, they can be generated for the purpose of comparing distribution models.